 The bottom line for everybody: Stay alert when using digital media.
 Critical thinking about what we upload as well as download is solid prevention, and prevention in this case is the best protection by far.

-We’re not in a position to provide legal advice, but we can tell you that laws vary from state to state, each jurisdiction enforces the law differently, and the applicable “child pornography” laws that are sometimes applied were written before sexting was “invented.”
+We’re not in a position to provide legal advice, but we can tell you that laws vary from state to state and country to country, each jurisdiction enforces the law differently, and the applicable “child pornography” laws that are sometimes applied were written before sexting was “invented.”
 With sexting, the same minor can be both perpetrator and victim when producing and sending photos of him or herself – a very tricky situation under current laws.

 - If your children have received any nude pictures on their phones, have them delete the photos.
 Your family doesn’t want to run the risk of having what could be deemed “child pornography” on any of its devices.